News & Trending Shopping & Deals News

 Adriana/Adobe ice cream containers for sale

 It’s not your imagination — the prices for ice cream have gone up lately.
-Ice cream is at an all-time high price right now at almost $6.20 per half-gallon (an almost fifty-cent increase in just one month).
-Kids worldwide are outraged by the price increases, as documented in a viral TikTok video from the U.K.
+Ice cream is at nearly an all-time high price right now at almost $6.37 per half-gallon, which is a 22.02% increase from 2020.
+A half-gallon of ice cream back then would be just $5.22.

 Canned soup